garylirocks/quickrefs/azure-devops.markdown

   - `preDeploy` run once, then iterates with `deploy`, `routeTraffic` and `postRouteTraffic` hooks, then exits with either the `success` or `failure` hook

+### GitHub integration

+Azure Pipelines has an OAuth App and a GitHub App

+- the OAuth App allows it read your repo, update `azure-pipelines.yml` file directly from within Azure DevOps
+- the GitHub App triggers the pipeline

 ## Artifacts

 - Is in organization scope